What this is

 Windows Server prerequisites

-I’m using Windows Server 2016 for the examples and screenshots, but I think most of this will work on Windows Server 2012 and/or 2012R2 as well.
+I’m using Windows Server 2016 for the examples and screenshots, but I think most of this will work on Windows Server 2012/2012R2 or 2019 as well.

 SQL Server 2014 requires the .NET Framework 3.51